ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>The ID of the public VLAN.
 This value is required only if you want to change the public VLAN for the zone.
 To change the public VLAN, you must always provide a compatible private VLAN.
 New worker nodes are added to the VLAN that you specify, but the VLANs for any existing worker nodes are not changed.<p class="note">The private and public VLANs must be compatible, which you can determine from the **Router** ID prefix.</p></dd>

 <dt><code>-f</code></dt>
-<dd>Force the command to run without user prompts.
-This value is optional.</dd>
+<dd>Optional: Force the command to run without user prompts.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>
 </dl>

 **Usage**: